-The course is fully remote — students can expect to spend 3-4 hours a week working their way through lectures and exercises asynchronously, with a one-hour live session with their instructors and cohort to dive into deeper discussions.
+Our Analytics Engineering course is fully self-paced — students can expect to spend 3-4 hours a week working their way through lectures and exercises.
+We suggest spreading out the course over 10 weeks with a suggested timeline below.

 Tools you’ll master

 - dbt (data build tool)

 - Cloud data warehouses

 Note: We’ll be using BigQuery in the course, but most of what we learn will be relevant for users of Redshift and Snowflake.